eriksoeb/getfame/README.md

 ```

 >[!NOTE]
->Idea: The 3 IDENTICAL scripts ( could/should have been written as one ) each produce a getfameexpr.json, getfamenames.json and getfameseries.json for external programs to have the possibility to read and connect the metadata from getfame -n,  and getfame -s and getfame -e in one request.
+>Idea: getfame n, getfame -s and getfame -e creates getfamenames.json, getfameseries.json and getfameexpr.json in your $HOME directory for other tools to read and combine the metadata from getfame -n,  with dataobservations from and getfame -s or getfame -e.
+However be aware that most often it requires fewer lines of code to make a chart in FAME compared to all other langues when the data already is stores inside FAME.

 >[!NOTE]
 >Use double quotes around parameters when special characters is in use as the parameters ```getfame -e "mydb.db" "pct(myseries.A)" ```

 >[!NOTE]